WoW-CMS/docs/src/blizzcms/getting-started.md

 3. Lastly, set permission `755` for all folders and permission `644` for all files in your site root

-:tada: Now open the browser with your **IP/Domain** to continue the installation process
+:tada: Now open a browser tab with your **IP/Domain** to continue the installation process

 ## Installation with Git